 These are the top churches in Barcelona:

 The Sagrada Familia is first an Expiatory Temple, because it’s paid with money coming from donations in exchange of having your sins expired (or forgiven).
 Then it’s also the Parrish Church of the neighborhood.
 But most important, since the inside was completed and dedicated by Pope Benedict in 2010, it’s also become a Basilica – which is a special title that only a Pope an award to a church, in recognition for its importance.

 This church, that by the way has also been a basilica since the IV century, is also dedicated to the Holy Cross, that crowns the highest tower of the building.
 A historical choir, a cloister with noisy gees and its artistically decorated site chapels are other remarkable areas of the Cathedral that no visitor should miss.
 Learn more about the Catedral de Barcelona in this older post in our blog.

 And although it is not confirmed, there are many chances it was also used as a Cathedral during the short domination of the Moors in the 700’s, when the other Cathedral was turned a mosque.
 There are archaeological works studying the underground of the building, and they will hopefully reveal more secrets from the fascinating past of this church, that could even have been built on top of the catacombs where the early Christians hid from the Romans.
 By the way, Sants Just i Pastor is also a Basilica.

-La Mercè.
 One of the few Baroque churches in Barcelona, you’ll find it hidden in the alleys of the South of the Gothic Quarter, just two blocks from the Port Vell Marina.
 It is hear where is worshiped the current Patron Saint of Barcelona: Our Lady of Mercy, la Mare de Déu de la Mercè, who took the place of Saint Eulàlia in 1637 after the Council of the Hundred (the old city council of the Barcelona) asked her to save the city from a plague of locusts that were devastating the local crops.

 Because of its beauty, the high society often chooses it to celebrate their weddings (in fact, unless you have at least 200 guests it feels like it’s pretty empty).
 Evil tongues say that Infanta Elena, sister of the current Spanish king, wanted to get marry here but she was wasn’t allowed by her father, who stated a daughter of a king was to get married in the Cathedral.
 BTW, two more Catholic churches in Barcelona you shouldn’t miss are Santa Anna and the Basilica de Santa Maria del Pi.

 AND BONUS!
 What is that building on top of the Tibidabo mountain?
 Is it a castle or a church?

 On top of the Tibidabo Hill, surrounded by the rides of an amusement park, stands out what looks like a quite impressive building from afar: is it a castle? is it a church?
 It’s the church of the Holy Heart of the Tibidabo, both a Basilica and an Expiatory Temple.
 The building is composed of two different spaces: the crypt at the bottom (not a burial area, but a full church by itself), and the upper temple, from where you can access the elevator that takes you to the of the towers to admire breathtaking views over Barcelona, the Collserola range and the valleys behind it.
 They have run a Perpetual Worshiping that anyone can join in a dedicated chapel of the crypt since 1951.